 The New Balance Fresh Foam More v3 is a heavily cushioned, plush, maximalist trainer with a wide, stable platform that's great for those looking for ultimate comfort and impact dampening.

 The updates from a disappointing v2 are in, and this shoe is worth another look!

 Watch out Hoka, you’re not the only one that can do max cushioned right.

 Who should buy the New Balance Fresh Foam More v3

-New Balance made a few very intentional updates on version 3 that really bring this shoe to life.
+A few very intentional updates were implemented on version 3 that really bring this shoe to life.

-If you’re training for upcoming races, running daily, have a wider foot, or are a heavier runner, you should buy this shoe.
+If you’re training for upcoming races, running daily, have a wider foot, or are a heavier runner, I think you should buy this shoe.
 Treat your legs well, the More v3 is the ticket.